 Key pathophysiologic features include disruption and loss of joint cartilage and bony hypertrophy.

-OA can affect particular joints (sometimes secondary to injury or another joint problem) or be generalized (often as a primary disorder).
+Osteoarthritis can affect particular joints (sometimes secondary to injury or another joint problem) or be generalized (often as a primary disorder).

 Symptoms include gradual onset of joint pain that is worsened by weight-bearing or stress and relieved by rest, and stiffness that lessens with activity.